 Kenya has a tropical climate.
 It is hot and humid at the coast, temperate inland and dry in the northern parts of the country.

 The Government is the main provider of health services, but the private sector, both for profit and non-government, also serve a significant proportion of the population.
-Government run services tend to be not well maintained and there is shortage of medical equipments and medication; generally resources are extremely limited.
+Often you will encounter shortage of medical equipments and medication; generally resources are extremely limited.
 The private hospitals have a higher standard of care.
-Placements tend to be in private mission hospitals or government run hospitals, typically teaching hospitals.
+Placements tend to be in private mission hospitals or government run hospitals.

 The healthcare system is a 6-tier health system.
 Level 1 is the community units; level 2 is the dispensaries, or basic health facilities; level 3 is the health centres; level 4 is the district level; level 5 is the provincial level, and level 6 is the national level.